-Kids change their minds and how nothing is cast in stone until they confirm a school.
-Until they have accepted and offer of admittance keep the conversation going and listen to what they are saying.
+Kids change their minds and know that nothing is cast in stone until they confirm a school.
+Until they have accepted an offer of admittance, keep the conversation going and listen to what they are saying.
 This is a period of huge growth for many kids and the schools they were sure they loved early in the process may fade by the end.

 15. BEWARE BAD COLLEGE ADMISSIONS ADVICE